gbif/hp-herbarium-germany/about.md

 height: 50vh
 ---

-Botanical collections of plantae, fungi and lichens are a humongous treasure of biodiversity knowledge stored in many museums and institutions throughout Germany.
-They’ve been compiled by botanists in the past centuries and continue to grow nowadays and are a valuably testimony the botanical wildlife in the past and the present, of species that can still be found or that have become extinct.
+Botanical collections of plants, fungi and algae are a humongous treasure of biodiversity knowledge stored in many museums and institutions throughout Germany.
+They’ve been compiled by botanists in the past centuries and continue to grow nowadays and are a valuable testimony of the botanical wildlife in the past and the present, of species that can still be found or that have become extinct.

 <figure class="has-text-centered">
 	<a href="/data?entity=2981268752&filter=eyJtdXN0Ijp7InRheG9uS2V5IjpbNTI4NzQyNV19fQ&view=TABLE">